Pete-s-Lab/ckpt2r/README.md

 R package to import [Stratovan Checkpoint](https://www.stratovan.com/products/checkpoint) files (*.ckpt) directly into R.

 ## Info
-* `read.checkpoint()` imports landmarks from Stratovan Checkpoint files (*.ckpt) [1] into R[2] so that the Export-step within Checkpoint can be skipped.
+* `read_checkpoint()` imports landmarks from Stratovan Checkpoint files (*.ckpt) [1] into R[2] so that the Export-step within Checkpoint can be skipped.
 Returned will be a list of which each list element consists of a dataframe with the collowing columns:
   * **defined:** missing (`M`) or present (`N`), as defined within Checkpoint.
 When `keep.missing = FALSE`, landmarks with the label `M` will be removed.
   * **X, Y, Z:** x-, y- and z-coordinates of landmarks
   * **LM:** names of landmarks
   * **file:** name the file that the list element was generated from
-* `array_2D_from_LM_list()` converts a set of landmarks loaded with `read.checkpoint()` into a 2D array which can then e.g. be converted into a 3D array via `geomorph::arrayspecs()`.
+* `array_2D_from_LM_list()` converts a set of landmarks loaded with `read_checkpoint()` into a 2D array which can then e.g. be converted into a 3D array via `geomorph::arrayspecs()`.
 The resulting data.frame will have the following dinemsions: n.specimens x  n.landmarks*n.dimensions.
   * `remove_NAs = TRUE` will remove all landmarks that have missing coordinate values in at least one specimen.
   * `verbose = TRUE` informs the user if and which landmarks have beeen removed from the dataset in case `remove_NAs = TRUE`.